 And this article in the Journal of the American Board of Family Medicine reported on the results of an actual study, demonstrating a “positive treatment effect in 83% of the subjects.”

 So, there you have it.
-The People’s Pharmacy take on Vicks VapoRub for toenail fungus: It won’t work for everyone, but a surprising number of people say it does help.
+The People’s Pharmacy take on Vicks VapoRub for treating toenail fungus: It won’t work for everyone, but a surprising number of people say it does help.